EdenLevi/ca_hw1/README.md

 The trace file contains branch instructions events by command address, branch decision and target address Calculated. you can see the format of the trace files in the given examples.

+## The program output
-The program output would be a line for each branch instruction containing: its address, its decision, and its actual target address.
+The program output would contain a line for each branch instruction with: its address, its decision, and its actual target address.

 Also, the program writes the number of flushes (from any cause), the number of branches and the needed size for all the BTB to work.